mcruz206/LearnAI-Bootcamp/lab01.2-luis_and_search/1_AzureSearch.md

 Within the Azure Portal, click **Create a resource->Web + Mobile->Azure Search**.

 Once you click this, you'll have to fill out a few fields as you see fit.
-For this lab, a "Free" tier is sufficient.
-You are only able to have one "Free" Azure Search instance per subscription, so if you or another member on your subscription have already done this, you will need to use the "Basic" pricing tier.
+For this lab, the "F0" free tier is sufficient.
+You are only able to have one Free Azure Search instance per subscription, so if you or another member on your subscription have already done this, you will need to use the "Basic" pricing tier.
+Use the one Resource Group for all of the labs in this workshop.
+If you completed `lab01.1-pcl_and_cognitive_services`, you can just use that Resource Group.

 ![Create New Azure Search Service](./resources/assets/AzureSearch-CreateSearchService.png)